 What to Say

 Your elevator speech should be brief.
-Restrict the speech to 30 to 60 seconds — that's the time it takes to ride an elevator, hence the name.
+Restrict the speech to 30-60 seconds.
 You don't need to include your entire work history and career objectives.
+Your pitch should be a short recap of who you are and what you do.

 You need to be persuasive.
-Even though it's a short pitch, your elevator speech should be persuasive enough to spark the listener's interest in your idea, organization, or background.
+Even though it's a short pitch, your elevator speech should be compelling enough to spark the listener's interest in your idea, organization, or background.

 Share your skills.
 Your elevator pitch should explain who you are and what qualifications and skills you have.
 Try to focus on assets that add value in many situations.
 This is your chance to brag a bit — avoid sounding boastful, but do share what you bring to the table.

-Be flexible.
-You aren’t interviewing for a specific position, so you want to appear open-minded and flexible.
-It’s your chance to make a great first impression with a potential employer.
+Be positive and flexible.
+You often aren’t interviewing for a specific position when you deliver your pitch, so you want to appear open-minded and flexible.
+Don’t lead with the stuff you’d rather not be doing.
+(For example, if you don’t want to travel a lot for work, that’s completely legitimate – but you needn’t volunteer that information right off the bat.)
+This is your chance to make a great first impression with a potential employer.
+Don’t waste it.

 Have a business card ready.
 If you have a business card, offer it at the end of the conversation as a way to continue the dialog.
-A copy of your resume, if you're at a job fair or professional networking event, will also show your enthusiasm and preparedness.
+If you don’t, you could offer to use your smartphone to share your contact information.
+A copy of your resume, if you're at a job fair or a professional networking event, will also demonstrate your enthusiasm and preparedness.

 What Not to Say and Do During Your Elevator Speech